Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

 * Install the latest stable version of Teku using a [binary distribution](../Installation-Options/Install-Binaries.md), or with [Docker](../Installation-Options/Run-Docker-Image.md).
-* If running validators, install any execution layer client (for example [Hyperledger Besu]), or access a cloud-based service such as [Infura].
+* If running validators, install any execution client (for example [Hyperledger Besu]), or access a cloud-based service such as [Infura].

 ## Run validators on Mainnet

-Consensus layer validators need to access an execution layer client to onboard new validators.
+Consensus layer validators need to access an execution client to onboard new validators.
-New validators make deposits into the execution client, and existing consensus layer validators must process the deposits to allow the new validators to join the consensus layer.
+New validators make deposits on the execution layer, and existing consensus layer validators must process the deposits to allow the new validators to join.

 Deposits are made into a deposit contract on the execution layer Mainnet.
 The deposit contract address is `0x00000000219ab540356cbb839cbe05303d7705fa`.

-The steps to run an consensus layer validator on Mainnet are:
+The steps to run a consensus layer validator on Mainnet are:

 1. If running your own execution client, [sync the execution network containing the deposit contract](#sync-the-execution-layer-network).